replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 your Helm chart via the Replicated Platform.

-If you completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab, you will remember that each customer has their own login credentials that are specific to their entitlements to your application.
+If you completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab, you'll remember that each customer has their own login credentials that are specific to their entitlements to your application.
 You can get those instructions by clicking the "Helm Install Instructions" button on the customer page.